ashwinikd/ashwinikd.github.io/_posts/2020-07-30-router-series-1.markdown

 ## Grafana Dashboard

 The panels have been created on Grafana v7.0.3.
-TODO: Add dashboard JSON here
+You can download the Dashboard JSON [here]({{ site.url }}/assets/router-series-1/dashboard.json).

 ### Uptime (Single Stat)